RadicalCommEcol/cxr/README.md

 # cxr 0.1.0

 CXR provides a complete toolbox for modelling competitive effects between species, calculate fitness and niche differences, and calculate and predict coexistence regions.
-The functions are flexible and can include covariates, use different optimization algorithms, or accept user defined mathematical population models as starting points.
+The functions are flexible and can include covariates, use different optimization algorithms, or accept user-defined mathematical population models as starting points.

 ### Installation